FierceMarkets/CodingStandards/php-coding-standards.md

 # Including Code

-Anywhere you are unconditionally including a class file, use require_once().
-Anywhere you are conditionally including a class file (for example, factory methods), use include_once().
+Anywhere you are unconditionally including a class file, use `require_once`.
+Anywhere you are conditionally including a class file (for example, factory methods), use `include_once`.
 Either of these will ensure that class files are included only once.
-They share the same file list, so you don't need to worry about mixing them - a file included with require_once() will not be included again by include_once().
+They share the same file list, so you don't need to worry about mixing them - a file included with `require_once` will not be included again by `include_once`.

-Note: include_once() and require_once() are statements, not functions.
+Note: `include_once` and `require_once` are statements, not functions.
 Parentheses should not surround the subject filename.

 When including code from the same directory or a sub-directory, start the file path with ".":

     include_once ./includes/mymodule_formatting.inc

-In Drupal 7.x and later versions, use DRUPAL_ROOT: require_once DRUPAL_ROOT . '/' . variable_get('cache_inc', 'includes/cache.inc');
+In Drupal 7.x and later versions, use DRUPAL_ROOT:

+    require_once DRUPAL_ROOT . '/' . variable_get('cache_inc', 'includes/cache.inc');

-For new projects when you're not using autoloading, you should define an APP_ROOT for this purpose.
+For new projects when you're not using autoloading, you should create an `APP_ROOT` constant for this purpose.

 ---

 # Semicolons

-The PHP language requires semicolons at the end of most lines, but allows them to be omitted at the end of code blocks.
-Drupal coding standards require them, even at the end of code blocks.
-In particular, for one-line PHP blocks:
+Semicolons that are optional in PHP are required in this standard.

     <?php print $tax; ?> -- YES
     <?php print $tax ?> -- NO